 Surprisingly, timeshare resale is still a relatively new concept in the vacation ownership industry.
 Since timeshare was designed to be a lifelong product that owners could even pass down to their children, the emergence of the resale market has been a slow and steady process.
 Today, the resale market is thriving and is a great way to buy a timeshare without breaking the bank.

-With most products, there’s retail and… resale.
+With most products, there’s retail and resale.
 It’s common for us to buy something one day and absolutely love it, but the next day it might not fit our lifestyle any longer.
-Way back in the day when timeshare had its beginnings, owners loved having their annual vacations at the same time and place.
+When timeshare had its beginnings, owners loved having their annual vacations at the same time and place.
 It was a great way for the extended family to get together, or plan out those quality family vacations.

 Timeshares are also known for having annual fees and dues.
-Although you might have paid for your timeshare up-front, every owner is required to pay annual timeshare maintenance fees.
-Or maybe you just don’t use your timeshare anymore, and so you’d sell it to someone else to use.
+Although you might have paid for your share up-front, every owner is required to pay annual timeshare maintenance fees.
+Or maybe you just don’t use your share anymore, and so you’d sell it to someone else to use.
 For these reasons and more, the timeshare resale market was born.

 Before ARDA became the regulating force for the industry, however, there were some bad apples out there.
 Timeshare sales representatives for smaller resorts would lead buyers to believe that their timeshare was an “investment.”
 As we know now, that’s not the case.

-While owning a timeshare is like owning real estate (yes, you do own a piece of your timeshare), timeshare does not appreciate in value as real estate does.
-It can drastically go down in value like a brand new car when you drive it off the lot.
+While owning a timeshare is like owning real estate (yes, you do own a piece of your timeshare), a timeshare does not appreciate in value as real estate does.
+It can drastically go down in value like a brand-new car when you drive it off the lot.